There have been some things spinning around in my brain…

 I have giving these thoughts time to marinate, before writing about them.
-Last weeks post for Finish The Sentence Friday, seemed to bring things to the forefront, and I cannot stop thinking about them.
+Last week I wrote a post for Finish The Sentence Friday, & it seemed to bring things to the forefront.
+I cannot stop thinking about them.
 So…I am going to throw my thoughts out to the world and attempt to tie them all together.
 When I write I am not trying to tell you how to think, or what to think, but maybe, just maybe, it will cause us all to think a little bit deeper.

 These thoughts will take several posts to tie together, I hope that you can with-hold judgement until the end, stick with me over the next several articles and maybe you will understand where I am “coming from” and where I am trying to “get to”.
 These topics are controversial hot topics in today’s society, polarizing, I hesitated to write about my beliefs but I could not get them out of my mind.
 I researched and read and prayed.

 To begin, let me tell you a bit more about myself, so you can see where I am coming from.
 I am a Christian.
 I was raised in a small Methodist Church.
 My grand-parents were members, as well as my parents, aunts, uncles, cousins, great aunts and uncles and many others who we call family.